-But Challenger was also NASA's darkest tragedy.
-On its 10th launch, on Jan.
-28, 1986, the shuttle exploded 73 seconds after liftoff, killing the seven crewmembers.
-The accident changed the space program forever.
+The space shuttle Challenger — during its 10th launch – on Jan.
+28, 1986, exploded 73 seconds after liftoff, killing all seven crewmembers and changing NASA's space program forever.

 From test vehicle to space vehicle

 NASA originally intended Challenger to be a test vehicle, according to the Kennedy Space Center (opens in new tab).
 Rockwell International, an aerospace manufacturing company, began building the shuttle in November 1975 and then sent it to Lockheed Martin (opens in new tab), another aerospace technology company, for structural testing starting on April 2, 1978, according to Reference for Business (opens in new tab), an educational business site.
 According to a statement by NASA, computer models at the time were not sophisticated enough to calculate the stresses on the shuttle during different phases of flight.

 The shuttle, then known as STA-099, went through 11 months of vibration testing in a specially formulated rig, NASA said (opens in new tab).
 This custom-designed machine could bring the shuttle through a simulation of all phases of flight, from liftoff to landing.
-Three hydraulic cylinders, each with one million pounds of force, were used as substitute space shuttle main engines.
+Three hydraulic cylinders, each with 1 million lbs. of force, were used as substitute space shuttle main engines.

-In 1979, NASA awarded Rockwell a supplemental contract to convert the test vehicle to a spacecraft.
+In 1979, NASA awarded Rockwell International a supplemental contract to convert the test vehicle to a spacecraft.
 This would expand the shuttle fleet to two spacecraft, with Columbia being the first, though this would similarly end in disaster.

 It took two more years for Rockwell to perform the conversion.
-Among other things, workers had to strengthen the wings, put in a real crew cabin instead of a simulated one, and install heads-up displays for the astronauts working inside.
-Work completed on Oct.
+Among other things, workers had to strengthen the wings, put in a real crew cabin instead of a simulated one and install heads-up displays for the astronauts working inside.
+Work was completed on Oct.
 23, 1981, according to NASA (opens in new tab).

 Delays for the first flight

 Challenger was expected to go into space on Jan.
-20, 1983, to release the first Tracking and Data Relay Satellite, which later became part of a series of satellites that astronauts used to stay in touch with controllers back home.
-Several technical malfunctions pushed the launch back, though.
+20, 1983, to release the first Tracking and Data Relay Satellite (TDRS), which later became part of a series of satellites that astronauts used to stay in touch with controllers back home.
+But several technical malfunctions pushed the launch back.

 First, NASA discovered a hydrogen leak in the No. 1 main engine aft compartment during a flight readiness test in December, according to Science.ksc (opens in new tab).
 In a second test on Jan.
 25, 1983, NASA discovered cracks in the engine that were causing the leak.

 The agency then took several months to remove the engines and test them.
-While engines two and three were deemed healthy, NASA replaced engine No. 1, according to The New York Times.
+While engines No. 2 and No. 3 were deemed healthy, NASA replaced engine No. 1, according to The New York Times.

-After another delay due to a problem with TDRS, Challenger launched successfully on April 4, 1983, on mission STS-6.
-Crew members set the satellite free; astronauts Story Musgrave and Donald Peterson also did the first spacewalk of the shuttle program.
+After another delay due to a problem with the TDRS, Challenger launched successfully on April 4, 1983, on mission STS-6.
+Crewmembers set the satellite free.
+Astronauts Story Musgrave and Donald Peterson executed the first spacewalk of the shuttle program.

 Cultural and technical firsts

-Besides the milestones in space technology, Challenger also was the vehicle by which several cultural firsts happened in the space shuttle program.
+In addition to milestones in space technology, Challenger was also host to several cultural firsts in the space shuttle program.
 The first American female astronaut, Sally Ride, rode up on Challenger on STS-7 in June 1983.
-The first African-American, Guion Bluford, reached space on STS-8.
+The first black astronaut, Guion Bluford, reached space on STS-8.

 On STS-41G in 1984, two women — Ride and Kathryn Sullivan — flew on one mission for the first time — as well as the first Canadian, Marc Garneau.

-Other milestones Challenger marked included the first night launch and landing (STS-8) and the first operational Spacelab flight (STS-51B).
+Challenger reached other milestones, too, including the first night launch and landing (STS-8) and the first operational Spacelab flight (STS-51B).
 Spacelab was a European space laboratory that fit into a shuttle's cargo bay and included several experiments designed for tests in microgravity.
 It flew on Columbia on STS-9 for the first time, but Challenger's mission is considered the first working one.

 The flying repairman(opens in new tab)